GlitchWitchIO/glitchwitch.io/pages/contact.md

 ---
 layout: contact
 title: "Contact"
-tagline: "You can reach me using one of the mediums"
+tagline: "You can reach me using one of the mediums."
 tagline2: "Comment"
 text2: "Typical response time within 48 hours"
 info2: "If you have a question related to a specific blog post, please use the comment feature (provided by Disqus) rather than emailing me about it."